Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras under surgery

 consisting of germ $\pi$ of a flat map together with an identification of the central fiber $\phi$.
-A deformation is {\em versal} if it is complete, that is every deformation is obtained by pullback by some map; note that this is weakest notion of versality in the literature \cite{catanese}.
-There natural notions of deformation of morphisms, coherent sheaves, and so on \cite{siu}.
+A deformation is {\em versal} if it is complete, that is, if every deformation is obtained by pullback by some map; note that this is the weakest notion of versality in the literature \cite{catanese}.
+There are natural notions of deformation of morphisms, coherent sheaves, and so on as in Siu \cite{siu}.
 A naive notion of deformation of an immersed Lagrangian brane $\phi \to L$ is given by a family of pairs

-parametrized by $s$ in a space $S$.
+parametrized by a point $s$ in a space $S$.
 Depending on the structure of $\phi_s, b_s$, one could speak of analytic, smooth, continuous deformations and so on.
-However, clearly this notion is inadequate as the deformation does not include the surgered branes near $L$, and one seems to have codimension walls at $\val_q(b) =0$.
+Clearly, this notion is inadequate as the deformation does not include the surgered branes near $L$, and one seems to have real-codimension-one walls at $\val_q(b) =0$.
 The results of this paper imply that those walls vanish by adjoining the Maurer-Cartan spaces of the surgeries.
-In this somewhat vague sense, we have shown the existence of versal deformations of Lagrangian branes including the surgered Lagrangians; note that the walls created by zero $q$-valuation at generators other self-intersections can be crossed as in footnote \ref{onlyfoot}.
-It would be interesting to know whether there is a more precise definition of deformation of a Lagrangian brane similar to that of coherent sheaf in algebraic geometry. \end{remark}
+In this somewhat vague sense, we have shown the existence of versal deformations of Lagrangian branes including the surgered Lagrangians.
+It would be interesting to know whether there is a more precise definition of deformation of a Lagrangian brane similar to that of a coherent sheaf in algebraic geometry. \end{remark}

-\begin{remark} We comment here on the variations of the mutation formula discussed in the Introduction \eqref{Lshift} and \eqref{Mshift}. \begin{enumerate} \item It follows from the repeated input formula in Corollary \ref{repcor} that the coefficient of $\mu$ may be set to zero at the cost of shifting the local system by the formula \eqref{Lshift}. \item Similarly, suppose that $\dim(L_0) = 2$ and $L_0$ is connected.
-Then there exists a $1$-chain